-According to research last year, first time property buyers now need to save for an average of eight years to have enough for a deposit compared with just a year’s worth of savings back in the 1990s.
+A study has found, first time property buyers need to save for an average of eight years to have enough for a deposit compared with just a year’s worth of savings back in the 1990s.

 Londoners must wait even longer and even though wages tend to be higher in the capital, property prices are proportionally still much higher.